Not sure how the new laws will affect you? Don’t worry.

 But the real truth?

-These new child support laws are complicated and difficult to understand.
+These new laws are complicated and difficult to understand.

 We know the committee worked really hard to make the new laws fair, but the math and the nuances are tricky.

-Not sure where to find a child support attorney?
+Not sure where to find a Las Vegas attorney?

 Well, if you are reading this article and you haven’t figured it out by now, we are child support lawyers and we can definitely help with your case.
 You can inquire about our services by calling our office at (702) 433-2889 or filing out our on-line form to get more information.